 Obedient Plant, False Dragonhead

-Physostegia virginiana (L.) Benth. is the correct and accepted scientific name for this species of Physostegia.
+Physostegia virginiana (L.) Benth. is the accepted scientific name for this species of Physostegia.
 It was named and described as such by George Bentham in Labiatarum Genera et Species in 1834.
 It was first described as Dracocephalum virginianum by Carl von Linnaeus in Species Plantarum in 1753.

 The genus, Physostegia Benth., was also named and described by George Bentham in Edward’s Botanical Register in 1829.